Novel ethical and explainable artificial intelligence based digital medicines and treatments

 Stefan Harrer, Shah P, Antony P, Hu J

-Trends in Pharmacological Sciences-(Under review)
+Trends in Pharmacological Sciences-(Accepted for publication)

 - 22 Case Studies Where Phase 2 and Phase 3 Trials had Divergent Results [PDF]